Godot-Languages-Support/godot-lang-support/README.md

 # 🗺 An overview of the available language bindings for Godot & Co

-## DISCLAIMER
-Godot Languages Support ("This Document") aims to provide a faithful snapshot of the language bindings, support, and extension projects that target Godot Engine or its various source code forks.
-Godot Languages Support Contributors ("We", "Us") do not claim ownership or authorship of Godot Engine, its source code forks, or any of the projects mentioned in This Document ("Mentioned Projects"), unless the explicit permission of the owners or authors of a project, as per the licensing criteria, for any respective project from the Mentioned Projects ("Per-Project Criteria"), permits Us to claim ownership or authorship of that specific project in part or in whole.
-We therefore DISCLAIM ALL LIABILITIES relating to feature development across the Mentioned Projects UNLESS the Per-Project Criteria permit us to claim ownership or authorship.
+Godot Languages Support aims to provide a faithful snapshot of the language bindings, support, and extension projects that target Godot Engine or its various source code forks.

-Godot Engine and its forks are licensed by their respective authors.
+Godot Engine and its forks are licensed by their respective maintainers.
 Relevant licensing information is available on their website or on public source code mirrors.

-For each language support project, look for a `LICENSE` file on their public source code mirror, or contact the project's authors for licensing information.
+For each language support project, look for a `LICENSE` file on their public source code mirror, or contact the project's maintainers for licensing information.

 This document is licensed under [CC-BY-4.0](/LICENSE).

-We do not list language support projects that do not have public source code mirrors.
-The [Help](/#help) section has more info.
+We do need [help](/#help) to keep it as up-to-date as possible!

 ## Categories